 Use leverage – but be cautious

 Carry trades depend on the principle that the interest rate differential between two currencies can be amplified by the successful usage of leverage, and that during periods of low volatility, the amplified profits can be compounded and reinvested to create massive returns over the longer term.
 If you have any experience with currency trading, you are already aware that the carry of an unleveraged forex account is usually minuscule, and it’s not possible to achieve meaningful returns unless you are willing to wait for a number of years.
-By utilizing leverage the carry trader aims at quicker profits, and justifies his choice on the premise that he’s always on top of his brief with respect to market developments, and will not be caught in the dark when there are periods of serious, but usually temporary shock and panic.
+By utilizing leverage the carry trader aims at quicker profits, and justifies their choice on the premise that they’re always on top of their brief with respect to market developments, and will not be caught in the dark when there are periods of serious, but usually temporary shock and panic.

 Since higher yields also attract capital and cause the currency to appreciate against its competitors, the returns are not limited to the leverage-enhanced interest gains that the carry account accumulates.
 The permanent gain in interest income actually allows the account to react to currency price fluctuations better by adding an interest income generated buffer zone to absorb them.
 Nonetheless, our general suggestions on sensible practices are valid in carry trading too: leverage higher than 10 is not really advisable, and one should never risk more than his risk capital.